 Another reason for connecting with emotions is that humans are emotional beings.

-Do you really consider everything logically while buying something?
+Do you consider everything logically while buying something?

 Well, I’m not saying that we don’t make logical decisions.

 What I mean is that our decisions, most of the time, are based on our emotions while making a purchase.

 Sugarman says that people buy with emotions and then justify them with logic.

 Why do you think people love Apple products?
 Don’t cheaper Android phones do the same thing?